Code-Institute-Submissions/Javascript-milestone-project-2/README.md

 •	Header
 •	Footer
 •	Responsive navbar
-•	X4 pages :
+•	One page website:
-   o Home page
+    - Home
-   o About Me page
-   o Statistic & charity links
-   o Contact page
+    - Plan your trip (the map)
+    - Contact Us (takes the user to the contact form)
-•	Images
+•	Images and image carousel

 Header:
 A large image of Harrison, which spreads across the width of the screen.
 This is the first thing the user will see when they arrive at the website.